What do UK social work students say about teaching staff?

 teaching staffsocial work

-Students report strong praise for approachable, responsive educators, but their overall satisfaction hinges on placements logistics, assessment clarity and consistent communication.
-In National Student Survey (NSS) open‑text responses, the Teaching Staff theme is strongly positive (78.3% positive; 19.5% negative).
-Within the UK subject area of social work, placements attract ≈11.9% of comments with a near‑neutral tone (≈ −0.8) and marking criteria trends negative (−39.3).
-Together these sector patterns explain why students prioritise timely replies, predictable updates and transparent assessment as the foundation of an effective programme.
-The Teaching Staff theme captures how students across the sector describe educator behaviours, while the social work subject area, as defined in the Common Aggregation Hierarchy used in UK higher education, highlights discipline‑specific pressures around practice learning.
+In National Student Survey (NSS) open‑text responses (see the NSS open‑text analysis methodology), the Teaching Staff theme is strongly positive (78.3% positive; 19.5% negative).
+Within UK social work, placements attract ≈11.9% of comments with a near‑neutral tone (≈ -0.8), while marking criteria trends negative (-39.3).
+That mix helps explain why social work programmes win trust through clear communication, well‑run placements, and transparent marking.
+The social work subject area, as defined in the Common Aggregation Hierarchy used in UK higher education, highlights discipline‑specific pressures around practice learning.

 How do staff support and communication shape learning?

-Students emphasise staff who are knowledgeable, approachable and responsive.
-Predictable communication and accessible guidance raise confidence and reduce friction, especially during busy placement periods.
-When staff provide timely responses, maintain a friendly tone and keep a consistent channel for updates, students feel heard and supported.
+Students emphasise staff who are knowledgeable, approachable, and responsive.
+Predictable communication and accessible guidance raise confidence and reduce friction during busy placement periods.
+When staff respond promptly, keep a friendly tone, and use a consistent channel for updates, students feel heard and supported.
 Delayed or defensive replies undermine trust.
-Involve students in discussions about content and teaching methods, and close the loop on changes.
-Given the strong baseline positivity about teaching staff across the sector, programmes benefit most by making high‑trust habits visible and consistent across the teaching team.
+Involve students in discussions about content and teaching methods, and close the loop on changes so they can see their feedback land.
+With a strong baseline positivity towards teaching staff across the sector, the biggest gains come from making these habits consistent across the whole team.

 How should course content and delivery evolve?

-Students value content aligned to current practice and direct application through workshops and simulations.
-They notice when materials date quickly or lectures vary in quality.
-Synchronise delivery across modules so core concepts do not conflict and students encounter coherent learning sequences.
-Blend lectures, seminars and online discussion effectively, and use worked exemplars to show how theory translates into practice.
-These steps support higher engagement and help students connect academic learning to professional contexts.
+Students value content aligned to current practice, especially when it is applied through workshops and simulations.
+They notice when materials date quickly or when lectures vary in quality.
+Synchronise delivery across modules so core concepts do not conflict and students experience a coherent learning sequence.
+Blend lectures, seminars, and online discussions (see social work students’ perspectives on teaching delivery), and use worked exemplars to show how theory translates into practice.
+This supports engagement and helps students connect academic learning to professional contexts.

 What happens when staff change disrupts continuity?

 High turnover destabilises mentoring relationships and interrupts feedback routines.
 Students lose trusted contacts and must re‑establish expectations mid‑module.
-Protect continuity by standardising communication norms, assessment briefs and marking criteria across the team, and by onboarding new colleagues quickly with shared templates and student‑facing updates.
-Monitor sentiment by cohort to check whether experiences vary when staffing changes occur, and invite quick pulse feedback after key teaching moments.
+Protect continuity by standardising communication norms, assessment briefs, and marking criteria across the team.
+Onboard new colleagues quickly using shared templates and student‑facing updates.
+Monitor sentiment by cohort to check whether experiences shift when staffing changes occur, and invite quick pulse feedback after key teaching moments.

 How do university policies and organisation affect teaching?

-Students experience policy and organisational clarity through timetables, placement information and assessment timelines.
+Students experience policy and organisational clarity through timetables, placement information, and assessment timelines.
 Disorganisation or late changes trigger confusion and detract from learning.
-Treat placements as a designed service: publish schedules in one authoritative place, explain what changed and why, and keep ownership of timetabling and programme communications explicit.
+Treat placements as a designed service (see what students say makes social work placements work): publish schedules in one authoritative place, explain what changed and why, and keep ownership of timetabling and programme communications explicit.
 When staff stay informed and the institution coordinates changes visibly, course delivery feels stable and student confidence improves.

 How should institutions respond to strikes and industrial action?

 Industrial action can overshadow the learning experience if communication falters.
-Students want transparent explanations, realistic contingency plans and continuity of learning through alternative provision where appropriate.
-Open dialogue that acknowledges frustration while setting clear expectations sustains trust, and it models professional approaches to negotiation and conflict that align with social work values.
+Students want transparent explanations, realistic contingency plans, and continuity of learning through alternative provision where appropriate.
+Open dialogue that acknowledges frustration while setting clear expectations sustains trust.
+It also models professional approaches to negotiation and conflict that align with social work values.

 What did online learning during COVID-19 reveal?

-Rapid shifts online exposed how difficult it is to maintain engagement without in‑person cues, and they amplified the impact of inconsistent materials and expectations.
+Rapid shifts online exposed how difficult it is to maintain engagement without in‑person cues.
+They also amplified the impact of inconsistent materials and expectations.
 Students benefit when teams coordinate platforms, structure interactions, and provide asynchronous Q&A summaries.
 Remote support requires proactive contact and clarity about where to find definitive information.
 Attention to these delivery mechanics carries forward into current blended models.

 How can we strengthen student engagement in assessment and feedback?

 Assessment clarity shapes perceptions more than any other detail.
-Students expect transparent marking criteria, annotated exemplars and predictable feedback turnaround.
+Students expect transparent marking criteria, annotated exemplars, and predictable feedback turnaround.
 Consistency across markers matters as much as quality.
-Provide criteria in plain language, align rubrics to learning outcomes, and check whether students can action feedback quickly.
+Provide criteria in plain language, align rubrics to learning outcomes, and check whether students can act on feedback quickly.
 Engage students in brief surveys on their assessment experiences to surface where guidance or exemplars would improve performance.

 What should we take forward from student perceptions?